coien1983/laravel-go/CONTRIBUTING.md

 If you need help with contributing, you can:

 - Open an issue for questions
-- Join our community discussions
 - Check the documentation
+- Review existing issues and pull requests

 Thank you for contributing to Laravel-Go Framework!